brucemack/brucemack.github.io/ampersand/index.md

 I've emphasized the word **unsolicited** above for an important reason.
-Although a random node on the internet can't send a UDP packet to the IAX2 port on your node arbitrarily, it turns out that most internet routers allow bi-directional UDP traffic flow in the context of a live communication session that you established explicitly.
-In other words: if you start sending UDP packets to a remote node from UDP port 4569 (for example), most internet routers will open the return path temporarily, **as long as the communications sessions remains active.** This is the concept of "UDP hole-punching" and it is essential to making the internet work from
+Although a random node on the internet can't send a UDP packet to the IAX2 port on your firewalled node arbitrarily, it turns out that most internet routers allow bi-directional UDP traffic flow in the context of a live communication session that you originate.
+In other words: if you start sending UDP packets to a remote node from
+UDP port 4569 (for example), most internet routers will open the return path temporarily, **as long as the communications sessions remains active.** This is the concept of "UDP hole-punching" and it is essential to making the internet work from